adrelanos/Privacy-and-Security-Focused-Browser/README.md

 user_pref("extensions.torlauncher.start_tor", false);
 user_pref("network.proxy.socks_remote_dns", false);
 ```
-**Can I use the `--clearnet` switch in a Whonix-Workstation VM (`anon-whonix`)?**
+**Can I use the `tb_clearnet=true` option in a Whonix-Workstation VM (`anon-whonix`)?**

 VMs behind a `sys-whonix` are always routed through Tor, traffic would still be torified.
-However, this is strongly recommended against because using the `--clearnet` switch will break Tor Browser's per tab stream isolation.
+However, this is strongly recommended against because using the `tb_clearnet` option will break Tor Browser's per tab stream isolation.

-**Can I use the `--clearnet` switch in a VM torified by something other than Whonix to avoid Tor over Tor?**
+**Can I use the `tb_clearnet=true` option in a VM torified by something other than Whonix to avoid Tor over Tor?**

-This is strongly recommended against because using the `--clearnet` switch will break Tor Browser's per tab stream isolation.
+This is strongly recommended against because using the `tb_clearnet=true` option will break Tor Browser's per tab stream isolation.
 A [complete implementation](https://www.whonix.org/wiki/Dev/anon-ws-disable-stacked-tor) compatible with Tor Browser's per tab stream isolation would be much better.

-**Does the `--clearnet` switch alter any other SecBrowser behavior?**
+**Does the `tb_clearnet=true` option alter any other SecBrowser behavior?**

 No, the only changes to SecBrowser are to the preferences previously shown.